"You've forgotten the magic word."

 Interesting facts and notes

-But here Harry is actually far more miserable than during Marge's visit - because he is doubting whether his best friends really care for him, thanks to their lack of communication over the summer.
+But here Harry is actually far more miserable than during Marge's visit because he doubts whether his best friends really care for him, thanks to their lack of communication over the summer.
 Only with Dobby's confession in the next chapter does he learn that things are not what they seem.

 Uncle Vernon exchanged dark glances with his wife, Petunia.

-We learn much later in the series that by this point, Petunia has had some contact with Dumbledore, so Vernon's dark glance here might signify a bit more than meets the eye: that she has first-hand knowledge of owl post.
+We learn much later in the series that by this point, Petunia has had some contact with Dumbledore, so Vernon's dark glance here might signify a bit more than meets the eye – she has first-hand knowledge of owl post.